 You may discover stink bugs sticking to your window screens and entryways in the fall, gathering inside your home in winter, or just crawling through cracks in your doors and onto your floors!

 While stink bugs don’t chomp, attack the clothes in the washroom, or crunch attire, they do have one issue: they stink.
 Stink bugs discharge a foul smell when they’re bothered or debilitated.
 In the wild, this odor gives predators a warning.
-In a home setting, the odor stays long past the time the stink bug died, since it sticks to whatever this creepy bug touches.
+In a home setting, the foul odor stays long past the time the stink bug died, since it sticks to whatever this creepy bug touches.

 Outside, stink bugs devour plant material.
 They can potentially cause a huge loss in profits by feeding on cultivated plants and crops.
 Stink bugs bring down plant productivity by approximately 90 percent, making it unfit for the crisp utilization showcase and bound for handling.